ocapn/ocapn/implementation-guide/Implementation Guide.md

 <desc:export position>
 ```

-To give an example of this, let's say there are two nodes, Node A with two objects Alisha and Arthur and Node B with Ben.
-Node B is exporting the object Ben at export position 3, when Node B refers to this reference, his node would use `<desc:export 3>`.
-Node A is importing this reference to Ben, and would reference Ben by using `<desc:import-object 3>`.
-Now If we imagine Alisha sends a reference to Arthur (who lives on Node A) to Ben within a message.
-This is done by Node A exporting this reference to node B so Ben can have this reference e.g.
+To give an example of this, let's say there are two peers, Peer A with two objects Alisha and Arthur and Peer B with Ben.
+Peer B is exporting the object Ben at export position 3, when Peer B refers to this reference, his peer would use `<desc:export 3>`.
+Peer A is importing this reference to Ben, and would reference Ben by using `<desc:import-object 3>`.
+Now If we imagine Alisha sends a reference to Arthur (who lives on Peer A) to Ben within a message.
+This is done by Peer A exporting this reference to peer B so Ben can have this reference e.g.

 ```
 <op:deliver-only <desc:import-object 3>> [<desc:export 4>]>
 ```

-This is that `<desc:export 4>` is representing Arthur for Node A.
+This is that `<desc:export 4>` is representing Arthur for Peer A.

 Since there will be many objects both exported and imported on each CapTP session, Alisha decides to create two tables each time she initializes a CapTP session to keep track of these objects.
 The first is an "import table" which will map the position and a "remote object reference" which she'll give to her actors, the second table is the "export" table which will map the position to the local reference of the object.
 Any objects she exports will be placed in the export table and any objects she imports will be placed in her import table.

 #### Exporting the bootstrap object

 As we've seen above the when an object is exported it's assigned a number, but the very first object ever to be exported is always the bootstrap object.
-The bootstrap object does what it sounds, it helps you bootstrap the connection enabling you to get a reference to an object on node when you don't have any other references.
+The bootstrap object does what it sounds, it helps you bootstrap the connection enabling you to get a reference to an object on peer when you don't have any other references.
 As we have already seen in the sturdyref section, they contain a "swiss-num" part which is what is used with the bootstrap object to fetch the object.
 The bootstrap object has a method, methods are just normal message sends, except that the first argument of the list is a symbol which matches the method.

 #### Delivering messages